entropyxyz/entropy-docs/docs/guides/transfer-funds.md

 title: "Transfer funds"
 ---

 This page covers how to transfer funds between two addresses.
 There are several ways to complete a transfer; pick the process that best fits your situation.
-If you're unsure which process to follow, the [Substrate Explorer](#polkadot-substrate-explorer) workflow is the easiest.
+If you're unsure which process to follow, the [Substrate Explorer](#substrate-explorer) workflow is the easiest.

-## Polkadot Substrate Explorer
+## Substrate explorer

 ### Prerequisites